5 Best Index Funds for 2023

 - iShares Select Dividend ETF - Best Index Fund for High Dividend Paying US Equities

-Now let’s take a look at each one of these funds in a bit more detail before we look at how to invest in them with low commissions and a state of the art investing platform!
+Let’s take a look at each one of these funds in a bit more detail before we look at how to invest in them with low commissions and a state-of-the-art investing platform!

 1. Vanguard S&P 500 UCITS ETF (VUSA)

 The Vanguard S&P 500 UCITS ETF was created on 22 May 2012 and has since grown to be one of the go-to funds for exposure to the US stock market.
 The fund uses passive management techniques to track the performance of the Standard and Poor’s 500 Index, commonly known as the S&P 500 index.

 The index measures the performance of the largest 500 stocks listed on the New York Stock Exchange by market capitalization.
 The index fund from Vanguard is considered a low-cost fund as it only charges a 0.07% ongoing charge which covers management costs to run the fund.
 However, the investor does not need to pay the ETF manager this charge, it is calculated daily and rebalanced in the assets of the fund and therefore already reflected in the share price.

 In Berkshire Hathaway’s 2014 shareholder letter, legendary investor Warren Buffett recommended that the cash left to his wife should be 90% invested in a very low-cost Vanguard S&P 500 index fund with 10% in short-term government debt.

 SPDR (Standard and Poor’s Depositary Receipt) funds are created and managed by investment management company State Street Global Advisors.
 They provide access to a wide range of SPDR funds, also known as ‘spiders.’